Varun Kapoor

-Varun Kapoor is an Indian television actor known for playing Sanskaar Maheshwari in Colors TV's Swaragini - Jodein Rishton Ke Sur and Dr. Veer Malhotra in Savitri Devi College & Hospital.

-In 2022, Kapoor made his Bollywood film debut with Gangubai Kathiawadi.
+Varun Kapoor (born 28 August 1986) is an Indian actor who primarily works in Hindi television.
+Kapoor is best known for playing Sanskaar Maheshwari in Swaragini – Jodein Rishton Ke Sur and Dr. Veer Malhotra in Savitri Devi College & Hospital.
+In 2022, he made his film debut with Gangubai Kathiawadi.

 Early life

-Kapoor is a Gujarati who was born and brought up in Ahmedabad, Gujarat.
-He did his schooling from St. Kabir School, Vadodara and graduated in Electronic engineering from Sinhgad College of Engineering, Pune.
+Kapoor was born on 28 August 1986 in Ahmedabad, Gujarat, into a Gujarati Hindu family.
+He did his schooling from St. Kabir School, Vadodara and graduated in Electronic Engineering from Sinhgad College of Engineering, Pune.
 He went to Bloomington for further studies.

 Career

 Kapoor has played the role of Varun in Kis Desh Mein Hai Meraa Dil, Neil in Tujh Sang Preet Lagai Sajna, Varun in Bayttaab Dil Kee Tamanna Hai, Shaurya in Na Aana Is Des Laado, Kabir in Humse Hai Liife, Mahish/Mahishasura in Maharakshak: Devi and Danny Vyas in Saraswatichandra.

-From 2015 to 2016, he portrayed Sanskaar Maheshwari in Swaragini - Jodein Rishton Ke Sur opposite Helly Shah for which he was awarded the Best Actor Male at Golden Petal Awards 2016.
+From 2015 to 2016, he portrayed Sanskaar Maheshwari in Swaragini - Jodein Rishton Ke Sur opposite Helly Shah, for which he was awarded the Best Actor Male at Golden Petal Awards 2016.

 From 2017 to 2018, Kapoor played the role of Dr. Veer Malhotra in Savitri Devi College & Hospital on Colors TV opposite Swarda Thigale.

-Kapoor made his Bollywood debut in the 2022 film Gangubai Kathiawadi as Ramnik Laal.
+Kapoor made his Hindi film debut in the 2022 film Gangubai Kathiawadi.
+He played Ramnik Laal opposite Alia Bhatt, who pretended to be in love with Gangu and then proceeded to sell her into prostitution.
+The film was a commercial success and emerged as the fifth highest grossing Hindi films of the year.

 Personal life

 Kapoor married Dhanya Mohan in 2013.
 She works with Air India.
+The couple divorced in 2025.